 Dr. Now has another reason as well.
 He wants you to lose weight so he can see if you really want it, and you’re committed to changing yourself.

 Weight loss surgery is not magic.
 You won’t leave the operating room hundreds of pounds lighter.
-You may lose a certain amount of weight very quickly afterward, but you’ll have to work hard if you want to get down to a healthy weight.
+You may lose a certain amount of weight very quickly afterwards, but you’ll have to work hard if you want to get down to a healthy weight.

 Dr. Nowzaradan wants you to be committed before he does surgery on your body because it’s risky, and his reputation might be at stake if anything goes wrong with the operation.